mlkiung/walmart-product-manager/README.md

 ## Areas for Further Development
 * Add a button to pull more search results from Walmart OpenAPI where the previous search left off (max pull at one time is 25 products)
-* Add pagination as product list grows
+* Add pagination as product list grows, with an option to customize number of results per page
-* Make editable brand name field more intuitive
+* Make editable brand name field more intuitive, e.g. not a caret
 * Add functionality to group products by category
   * Make the category path breadcrumb trail into a list of links
   * Clicking a link will filter the list of products to include only those within the designated category
 * Integrate frontend testing
+* Integrate functionality so user can work with their own API key for queries

 ## Author
 * Meredith Kiung